best-flutter/flutter_swiper/README.md

     </a>
 </p>

 # flutter_swiper

-The best swiper for flutter , with multiple layouts, infinite loop.
+Swiper/Carousel for flutter, with multiple layouts, infinite loop.
 Compatible with Android & iOS.

 # :sparkles::sparkles: New Features:Layout for pagination.